 Step 2: Do some research

 Once you know who you want to reach out to, it’s time to get to know them better.
 What do they talk about?
 What are their goals?
 What are their most nagging problems?
 Those are the things you’re going to refer to in the copy of your email.
-Find them on LinkedIn, find them in Facebook groups, find them among your friends.
+Find them on LinkedIn, find them in Facebook groups or Instagram messages, find them among your friends.
 And do some reading and talking before you tackle the writing part.
 Then, collect the contacts in a spreadsheet, or use a prospecting tool to help you find the right contact details.
 It’s not about thousands of random contacts.
 It’s about 100 good ones.

 Step 3: Write customer-centric email copy